brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB_v15.md

 $$S = S_{\rm EH}[B_{\rm grav},g_G] + S_{\rm matter}[B_{\rm rep},\psi,A] + S_{\rm can}[E,\hat g,\mathcal{A}_H,U_{\rm mer}]$$

-Variation with respect to $g_G$ should produce the meridian-reduced source; constraints on the canonical metric should produce the fiber-length locking; and the connection equation should either derive the $J_-$ law or show that it was the wrong use of the remaining freedom. **Until such an action exists, the split is architectural rather than final.**
+Variation with respect to $g_G$ should produce the meridian-reduced source; constraints on the canonical metric should produce the fiber-length locking; and if the canonical connection's two open components are to acquire a role, it must come from there rather than from an assignment made by hand. **Until such an action exists, the split is architectural rather than final.**

 ---